bshur2008/w205project/README.txt

 5) ensure that Hadoop and Hive are installed properly
 6) create /data/tmp/raw/tweets folder(s) on local file system
 7) create /user/w205/tweets/es folder on HDFS
+8) install lein if not installed (http://leiningen.org/)
-8) use crontab.txt example file to schedule processes to run automatically
+9) use crontab.txt example file to schedule processes to run automatically